Educational Philosophy

 In visual design projects, many of my students struggle in transferring their creative vision to computer designs.
 In their fascination with the glory of the computer and its exceptional visual design powers, they fail to see the direct connection between their own sketches and the digital realm.
 I require quick sketches to generate multiple ideas.

-One sketch is scanned and used as a guiding template to keep the integrity of the designer’s artistic touch.
+Sketches are reworked with more detail before they are used as guiding templates to keep the integrity of the designer’s artistic touch.
 Regardless of designing a Swiss Grid or an organic layout, a book jacket, an information poster, an advertisement, a website, or an app, this is a fast way to achieve control in visual computer design.
 In finding the balance between one’s vision for the communication of a message and the outcome of its visual properties, the designer becomes a Creator.

 As Creator, the Graphic Designer must strive to master both visual and strategic aspects of creating compelling solutions.
 Thorough understanding and experience in visual layout design, questioning, research, brainstorming, sketching, collaborating, failure and testing are essential.
 However, the first step in becoming a Creator begins with observation and the confidence in one’s own intuition.